muratakdere/se3508-midterm/saved_models/README.txt

-This folder is for storing the trained model (.pth) files, download from the provided Google Drive link and place them here.
+This folder is for storing the trained model (.pth) files.
+You can download them from the Google Drive link provided in the README file and place them here.